What Does God Say About Abuse? | BTR.ORG

 Leslie Vernick

-The Betrayal Trauma Recovery Group is here to help you as you wrestle with difficult concepts whether they relate to your faith or not.
-Join BTRG and find a supporting, accepting, and loving group of women who will validate you as you begin your journey to healing today.
+Our BTR.ORG Group Sessions are here to help you as you wrestle with difficult concepts whether they relate to your faith or not – attend a session today.

 Full Transcript: